With animated safety video production on the increase we asked Studio Rossiter’s Creative Director, Linda Rossiter for an opinion of this trend.

 9: Mixed media can be used successfully.
 For example, photographs can be mixed into an animated video, or a clip of archive site footage.

-10: The bulk of any animated safety video is based on captions, drawn scenes and & illustrated talking characters with voiceover accents.
+10: The bulk of any animated safety video is based on captions, drawn scenes and & illustrated talking characters with voiceover, in the language or accent required.

-11: Using simple backgrounds keeps the cost down, as it’s less for the designer to draw or originate
+11: Use simple backgrounds to keep costs down, as it takes less for a graphic designer to draw or originate

 13: Images in photographs can be bent or stretched (vectorised) to animate with the storyline.
 For example, a photograph of a suspended load in a warehouse could be made to wobble as if it might spill, or a leaning ladder be made to bend and warp to illustrate the effects of poor or unsafe footers, while fork lift trucks can be made to bump up and down a bit, behaving in a pushy way!

-14: Nothing drives up animated safety video costs faster than complex animation.
+14: Nothing drives up animated safety video costs faster than complex or highly customised animation, such as operating special equipment, or needing to know special tools.
 KISS still applies.

 16: Using mixed media (such as your on-the-job photographs) can increase audience information retention by creating the visual variety needed to hold the attention.